 The ferry port town of Gourock sits on the south bank of the Firth of Clyde, 28 miles west of Glasgow.

 Gourock’s ice cream parlours and open-air waterfront swimming pool recall its days as a popular day-trip destination for Glaswegians.
-The town's open-air pool is one of only three remaining in Scotland and was refurbished in 2010.
-The town also has a golf course.
-The town's Kempock street has a variety of traditional shops and is the main shopping street.
+The open-air pool is one of only three remaining in Scotland and was refurbished in 2010.
+Kempock Street has a variety of traditional shops and is Gourock's main shopping street.
 Just behind Kempock Street lies Granny Kempock’s Stone, a 6ft monolith that is reputed to bring good luck to newlyweds and passing sailors who walk around it seven times.
 Other landmarks include Castle Mansions and St John's Church, whose distinctive steeple dominates over Gourock.
 The town also contains Castle Levan, a fortified tower house dating from the 14th century.
 The castle now runs as a bed & breakfast and is rumoured to be haunted.
 Gourock also has a golf club and is home to the Royal Gourock Yacht Club.